AdrianPricopie/Project-Testing-with-BDD/README.md

 - **requirements.txt**: Lists all the required dependencies for the project.
 Install these dependencies before running the tests.
 - **behave-script**: Parses the feature files, matches steps to their corresponding step definitions, and executes the tests.
 It provides detailed reports on the execution status of each scenario and step, helping to understand which tests passed, failed, or encountered issues.

-# 4. Features Under Testing:
+# 4. Features Under Testing:  :rocket:
  ### Customer Care Functionality Testing:
 1. Email support with empty fields
 2. Email support with wrong email format